toucansites/website/src/contents/docs/markdown-syntax/text-formating/index.md

 ---
 type: guide
-title: Text Formatting and Lists
+title: Text Formatting
-description: This guide will walk you through the basics of Markdown text formatting and lists
+description: This guide will walk you through the basics of Markdown text formatting
 category: markdown-syntax
 order: 1
 ---

-# Text Formatting and Lists
+# Text Formatting

 Markdown is a lightweight markup language used to format plain text.
 Here’s how to use its essential syntax.